ntuscds/scds-academics-website/docs/career/cs-fields/machine-learning-researcher.md

 ### 3. NTU URECA (Year 2) - LMMs Benchmarks and Evaluations Pipeline

 In parallel, I joined Asst.
-Prof. Ziwei Liu’s lab through NTU’s URECA program to work on benchmarking and evaluation pipelines for large multimodal models (LMMs).
+Prof. Ziwei Liu's lab through NTU's URECA program to work on benchmarking and evaluation pipelines for large multimodal models (LMMs).
 Though I initially hoped to work on CV or RL, I learned a lot about LLMs and collaborated closely with PhDs.
 Collaborating with PhD mentors also gave me a glimpse into rigorous academic research and teamwork.

 This resulted in co-authorship on two papers, including [Otter-2](https://github.com/EvolvingLMMs-Lab/Otter) model and [LMMS-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) pipeline.